 The SKA is currently in the ‘pre-construction’ phase, which involves the development of system and sub-system designs, verification instruments, implementation plans and other documentation needed for SKA construction.
-The work has been split into a number of 'work packages' which is being undertaken by consortia of international industry and research organisations, and the UK-based SKA Office.
+The work has been split into a number of 'work packages'.
+The packages are being undertaken by consortia of international industry and research organisations, and the UK-based SKA Office.

-Keep up to date with brief reports from pre-construction activitiesand Australian pre-cursor telescopes on the News and Updates page and with these useful links.
+Keep up to date with brief reports from pre-construction activities and Australian precursor telescopes on the News and Updates page and with these useful links.

 Australian SKA Pre-Construction Grants Program